JingtianYan/PSB-RAL/README.md

 # Multi-Agent Motion Planning with Bézier Curve Optimization under Kinodynamic Constraints

 ## Note
+This repository contains codes for
+*Yan, J. and Li, J., 2024.
+Multi-Agent Motion Planning With Bézier Curve Optimization Under Kinodynamic Constraints.
+IEEE Robotics and Automation Letters.*
-The repository is developed and tested in Ubuntu 20.04
+The repository is developed and tested in Ubuntu 20.04.

 ## General structure
 The project consists two folders, namely `Intersection` and `gridmap`.
-The `Intersection` folders contains three methods (PSB and two baseline methods).
-The `gridmap` folder contains baseline method (PBS+SIPP-IP) and PSB.
+The `Intersection` folders contains the implementation of PSB for traffic intersection coordination problem.
+The `gridmap` folder contains the implementation of PSB for obstacle rich grid map navigation domain.
 In each method folder `src` `include` and `data` folders are included.

 ## Requirements